 (4) Respond to requests of the Secretary to examine other issues relating to the enhancement of viticulture activities and operations in Delaware.

 The Council shall be composed of no less than 12 members.
 Members shall include:

 (1) The Secretary of the Department of Natural Resources and Environmental Control or the Secretary's designee;

-(2) The Director of the Delaware Economic Development Office or the Director's designee;
+(2) The Director of the Division of Small Business, Development and Tourism or the Director's designee;

 (3) A representative of the University of Delaware to be appointed by the President of the University;